 There are three columns and thirteen rows.
 One full game contains 39 scenes, three of which are scene 7A.
 In total, the elevator floor appears four times in a complete game.
 The CPU does not play the segment of Dirk on the drawbridge.
 The game opens with a shot of the castle, then a shot of Dirk running through the gates, then a scene from the first row.
 The crumbling vestibule which appears on the disc after Dirk has run through the castle gates is treated by the CPU as a separate scene in itself (8).

-* ROM revision E, F, and F2 support a "very-hard" difficulty selection whereby super hard versions of certain scenes (timing-wise) are randomly thrown into the shuffle, replacing other scenes in the diagram.
+* The hardest difficulty settings have very hard versions of certain scenes (timing-wise) that are randomly thrown into the shuffle, replacing other scenes in the diagram, causing some repeat play.

 All trademarks and copyrighted materials are property of their respective owners.